mancia08/e-commerce-app/README.md

 We are using it in *Testing mode* for this web application but it's also possible to make it receive real payments.

 ### About the eBay APIs
+We first tried to use one of those free and public APIs to get images of products, but we quickly discovered that they were very limited.
+You could only do very few API calls a day, you would only get a dozen items at most which also weren't particularly attractive.

+After searching around, we stumbled upon the eBay APIs which seemed to what we needed, at least on paper.
+We decided to give it a go but, just as with many other APIs, we needed our own key.

-As with many other APIs, you need a key to use the ones from eBay.
-Rather than using a free and public API with images of items, we decided to try and send a request to the eBay Developer’s Program.
-Three days later we got a positive answer containing our very own access key :smile: .
-With it, we can make up to 5,000 API calls a day, more than enough for our purposes.
+We then sent a request to the *eBay Developer’s Program* and three days later we got a positive answer containing our very own access key :smile: .
+With it, we can make up to 5,000 API calls a day, more than enough for our purposes :smile:.

+We tried first the *Finding API* to retrieve a list of items from a given category to display in the shops.
+However, when it was time to display the images, we found out that the ones provided by this API were very small.
+So, to get the full resolution images we used *Shopping API*, making calls for each item to be displayed.

-We also decided to make the API call from inside of a Context because of two reasons:
+We also decided to make the API call from inside of a Context because of the following two reasons:
 - To reduce the number of API calls produced by a single user.
 - To improve the performance (the call will be made as soon as the landing page on the website is loaded).